comicrelief/engineering-handbook/service-delivery/Incidents/overview.md

 ***

 It is important that we are overly transparent around any and all incidents that happen within our domain.
-By doing this we gain both the organisations and our supporters trust.
+By doing this we gain the trust of both the organisation and our supporters.

 Effective incident management is key to limiting the disruption caused by an incident and restoring normal business operations as quickly as possible.